 - The University of Alabama follows a semester calendar and awards credits earned in semester hours.
-Earned hours assigned to coursework completed at institutions on non-semester based academic calendars will be converted and reported on The University of Alabama transcript as semester hours.
-The most common non-semester based academic calendar is the quarter system.
-Quarter credits are converted to semester credits by multiplying the number of quarter credits by 0.66.
+Earned hours assigned to coursework completed at institutions on non-semester-based academic calendars will be converted and reported on The University of Alabama transcript as semester hours.

 - Credit granted by another institution for non-traditional experiences will not be accepted based on that institution’s transcript.
 To receive credit for non-traditional experiences (e.g. College Level Examination Program [CLEP], Advanced Placement [AP], International Baccalaureate [IB], General Certificate of Education [GCE] Advanced and Advanced Subsidiary Level Exams, military training, etc.), the student must present official documentation from the original provider of the non-traditional experience.

-- The following types of credit are not transferable and will not count towards a degree:
+- The following types of credit are not transferable and will not count toward a degree: